sciabarra/AgileSites/reference/FAQ.md

 When you start the shell, the script will build the core library if it is not already there.
 However, if you are not connected to internet (for example you are behind a proxy without direct access to internet) the initial build may file and the core library ends up not being build.

-Ensure java can access the internet (for example configuring a proxy for Java), exit the agile shell, execute the clean batch/shell script and then run again the `agileshell`.
-Those steps should rebuild properly
+Ensure java can access the internet (for example configuring a proxy for Java), exit the agile shell, execute the `clean` batch/shell script and then run again the `agileshell`.
+After those steps the build should rebuild correctly.

-## Why not use just GST-Foundation?
-Why another framework?

-While there are some similarities (both provides a MVC framework and a customizable url assembler) there are also many differences.

-The key technical choice of GST is using Groovy for writing the controller (using AssetAPI to retrieve the content) and keep JSP (with the addition of the JSTL) to render the view.

-AgileSites instead moves away from JSP, offers pure Java coding for the controller and uses pure HTML views with a jQuery-style replacement logic.

-We believe this way you do not need to learn Groovy (although it is similar to Java is not Java), you can keep the HTML in the original form instead of changin it in HTML-with-code, and most importantly you can deal with a much simple API that the tag API/Asset API you still need to use with GST.

-However, the key priority for AgileSites is to make Agile development possible, providing those functionality current day developers feel should be out-of-the-box.
-There is a lot of emphasis on simplification: simplifying installation, simplification the deployment, simplification of the base API for becoming quickly productive, simplification of test writing and so on.

-We believe that GST-Foundation priorities are different and also it offers a different feature set.
-So if needed, we think you can use both the frameworks in a project, like any other java project where you use different libraries from different sources.